datanav/docs/configuration.rst

        that you still need to define one or more non-identity unique column(s) in the ``primary_key`` property (sesam does not support automatically generated primary keys if there are no other unique combination of column values for a row).
      - ``false``
      -

-   * - ``use_defaults_from_table`` (experimental)
-     - Boolean
-     - If this flag is set, if an entity has a missing property and the sink can detect via table metadata reflection that it has a default value defined it will omit this property from inserts and updates.
-If ``use_defaults_from_table`` isn't set, and a default value is not provided via the ``schema_definition``, then the default value used will be a "NULL" value.
-       Note that this option is not compatible with the ``use_bulk_operations`` property.
-In this case it's recommended that you either provide an explicit schema in ``schema_definition`` or add a default value for any missing properties using DTL.
-     - ``false``
-     -